 Thousands of people flock to the pristine lakes and rivers of Arkansas each year.
 Whether your fishing boat is docked on the banks of the Mississippi River, or you enjoy taking your speed boat out to Lake Ouachita, The Natural State offers thousands of acres and hundreds of miles of fun on the water.
 Prior to boating in Arkansas, finding the right boat insurance policy is a must.

 Before you search for boat insurance quotes, however, there are several factors to keep in mind.

-- Nearly 70 boating accidents took place in Arkansas during 2012.
+- 60 boating accidents took place in Arkansas during 2018.

-- During that same year, eight people died in Arkansas as a result of boating accidents.
+- During that same year, 7 people died in Arkansas as a result of boating accidents.

-- During 2012, 26 people in Arkansas were injured in boating accidents.
+- 26 people in Arkansas were injured in boating accidents.

-Boat insurance can also help protect you from a lawsuit should another person sue you for any damages or injuries your boat causes them.
+Boat insurance can also help protect you from a lawsuit should another person sue you for any damage or injuries your boat causes them.

 You can find an insurance policy for any type of motorized boat from any number of Arkansas providers.
 The most common types of insurable boats include:

 What Does Boat Insurance Cover in Arkansas?

 Arkansas insurance companies can offer you a variety of coverage options from which to choose as you build your boat insurance policy, including: